open-iscsi/targetd/README.md

 All of these are available in Fedora Rawhide.

-Installing the targetcli package is also highly recommended.

 ### Configuring targetd

 A configuration file may be placed at `/etc/target/targetd.yaml`, and